Gross domestic product: Components of GDP by expenditure

-Note that C, I, and G are expenditures on final goods and services; expenditures on intermediate goods and services do not count.
+C, I, and G are expenditures on final goods and services; expenditures on intermediate goods and services do not count.
 (Intermediate goods and services are those used by businesses to produce other goods and services within the accounting year.)
 So for example if a car manufacturer buys auto parts, assembles the car and sells it, only the final car sold is counted towards the GDP.
 Meanwhile, if a person buys replacement auto parts to install them on their car, those are counted towards the GDP.

 According to the U.S. Bureau of Economic Analysis, which is responsible for calculating the national accounts in the United States, "In general, the source data for the expenditures components are considered more reliable than those for the income components [see income method, above]."

 Encyclopedia Britannica records an alternate way of measuring exports minus imports: notating it as the single variable NX.

-GDP and GNI
+Nominal GDP and real GDP

-GDP can be contrasted with gross national product (GNP) or, as it is now known, gross national income (GNI).
-The difference is that GDP defines its scope according to location, while GNI defines its scope according to ownership.
-In a global context, world GDP and world GNI are, therefore, equivalent terms.

-GDP is product produced within a country's borders; GNI is product produced by enterprises owned by a country's citizens.
-The two would be the same if all of the productive enterprises in a country were owned by its own citizens and those citizens did not own productive enterprises in any other countries.
-In practice, however, foreign ownership makes GDP and GNI non-identical.
-Production within a country's borders, but by an enterprise owned by somebody outside the country, counts as part of its GDP but not its GNI; on the other hand, production by an enterprise located outside the country, but owned by one of its citizens, counts as part of its GNI but not its GDP.

-For example, the GNI of the USA is the value of output produced by American-owned firms, regardless of where the firms are located.
-Similarly, if a country becomes increasingly in debt, and spends large amounts of income servicing this debt this will be reflected in a decreased GNI but not a decreased GDP.
-Similarly, if a country sells off its resources to entities outside their country this will also be reflected over time in decreased GNI, but not decreased GDP.
-This would make the use of GDP more attractive for politicians in countries with increasing national debt and decreasing assets.

-Gross national income (GNI) equals GDP plus income receipts from the rest of the world minus income payments to the rest of the world.

-In 1991, the United States switched from using GNP to using GDP as its primary measure of production.

-The relationship between United States GDP and GNP is shown in table 1.7.5 of the National Income and Product Accounts.